College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 - where value for money can still be obtained

-Any other colleges in the group that do not meet these criteria will still need to contribute their proportion of matched funding.
+Any other college in the group that does not meet these criteria will still need to contribute their proportion of match funding.

-- will be based on ESFA’s most recent assessment of a college’s financial health as detailed in College financial planning handbook and financial plan
+Decisions will be based on ESFA’s most recent assessment of a college’s financial health and are at DfE’s sole discretion.

 Additional costs